For First Time Blood Donors

 Who Can Give?

-Anyone age 16 or older who meets minimum height and weight requirements and is in good health can donate blood.
+Anyone at least 16 years of age, weighing at least 110 pounds, and is in good health can donate blood.

 Sixteen-year-olds must submit a permission form signed by a parent or guardian.